singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 How many nodes are in the tree?
 Until we get down to the base cases (leaves), each node has two children.
 Each node branches out twice.

 The root node has two children.
 Each of those children has two children (so four children total in the "grand­ children" level).
 Each of those grandchildren has two children, and so on.
-If we do this n times, we'll have roughly O(2") nodes.
-This gives us a runtime of roughly 0(2").
+If we do this n times, we'll have roughly O(2ⁿ) nodes.
+This gives us a runtime of roughly O(2ⁿ).

-> Actually, it's slightly better thanO(2^n).
+> Actually, it's slightly better thanO(2ⁿ).
 If you look at the subtree, you might notice that (excluding the leaf nodes and those immediately above it) the right subtree of any node is always smaller than the left subtree.
-If they were the same size, we'd have an O(2^n) runtime.
-But since the right and left subtrees are not the same size, the true runtime is closer toO(1.
-6^n).
-SayingO( 2^n") is still technically correct though as it describes an upper bound on the runtime (see "Big O, Big Theta, and Big Omega" on page 39).
+If they were the same size, we'd have an O(2ⁿ) runtime.
+But since the right and left subtrees are not the same size, the true runtime is closer toO(1.6ⁿ).
+Saying O(2ⁿ) is still technically correct though as it describes an upper bound on the runtime (see "Big O, Big Theta, and Big Omega" on page 39).
 Either way, we still have an exponential runtime.

 Indeed,  if we implemented this on a computer, we'd see the number of seconds increase exponentially.